-To qualify for the various exemptions, the bonus must not exceed € 3,000 per year and per beneficiary.
+To qualify for the various exemptions, the amount of the bonus (s) must not exceed \in 3,000 per year and per beneficiary.

-This amount is increased to € 6,000 in the following cases :
+This amount is increased to € 6,000 in the following cases:

-- Companies, regardless of the headcount, which have a voluntary employee profitsharing plan on the payment date of the bonus or which have agreed a voluntary employee profit-sharing plan for the same financial year as the bonus payment, - Employees with less than 50 employees, which are not required to implement a compulsory employee profit-sharing plan, which nevertheless have implemented such a profit-sharing plan on the payment date of the bonus or which have agreed a compulsory employee profit-sharing plan for the same financial year as the bonus payment, - Public-interest or generalinterest associations and foundations authorised to collect donations qualifying for a tax reduction,

-• Employment support and services structures for the bonus awarded to disabled people hired under employment assistance and support contracts.
+- Companies, regardless of the headcount, which have a voluntary employee profit-sharing plan on the payment date of the bonus or which have agreed a voluntary employee profitsharing plan for the same financial year as the bonus payment, - Employees with less than 50 employees, which are not required to implement a compulsory employee profit-sharing plan, which nevertheless have implemented such a profitsharing plan on the payment date of the bonus or which have agreed a compulsory employee profitsharing plan for the same financial year as the bonus payment, - Public-interest or general-interest associations and foundations authorised to collect donations qualifying for a tax reduction, - Employment support and services structures for the bonus awarded to disabled people hired under employment assistance and support contracts.